attdevsupport/API-Platform/TL/Vb/app1/README.txt

   URL that the oAuth provider will redirect users to when he/she successfully authenticates and authorizes your application.

-NOTE: You MUST select Terminal Location in the list of services under field 'Services' in order to use this sample application code.
+NOTE: You MUST select Location in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: